2024 South Carolina Democratic presidential primary: Procedure

 Christale Spain, the first black woman state chair of the South Carolina Democratic Party, was put in charge of running the primary.
-South Carolina holds open primaries, so any registered voter in the state can participate.
+South Carolina holds open primaries, so any registered voter in the state could participate.

-South Carolina will choose 65 delegates, of which 10 will be unpledged superdelegates and seven will be party leaders and officials who are pledged to a candidate.
-The remaining delegates will be allocated proportionally based on the results of this primary.
-36 delegates will be allocated by congressional district, and the other 12 will be allocated at large.
-Candidates who receive less than 15% of the vote in a congressional district or at large will not receive any delegates from that district.
+South Carolina chose 55 pledged delegates, with 10 additional unpledged superdelegates that participated as party leaders and officials.
+The pledged delegates were allocated proportionally based on the results of the primary; 36 delegates by congressional districts, and the other 12 at large.
+Candidates who would receive less than 15% of the vote in a congressional district or at large would not receive any delegates from that level.

 Candidates

 The following candidates were certified by the executive council of the South Carolina Democratic Party as candidates: